truejams/LoRa_Rescue/README.md

 # LoRa_Rescue Build Logs:

+Revised build v0.5.3 [Ianny]
+- Renamed actualDist() to distanceFormula(), and generalized its definition
+- Code can now use haversine() for computing the actual distances of GNodes to the mobile node
+  - haversine() is an alternative to distanceFormula(), change accordingly

 Revised build v0.5.2 [Ianny]
 - Format for Time in RawData.csv was changed to YYYY-MM-DD HH-MM-SS
   - Functions listenForData() and importCSV() were changed accordingly